-Clashes in Equatorial Guinea as government says it thwarted coup – Daily Mail
+Equatorial Guinea says attempted ‘coup’ thwarted – Aljazeera.com

 |